 Cricket bats are a popular items to be framed.
 On the left here is a signed 1936 Ashes bat which we framed in a natural wood frame against a dark green background.
 On the right is a signed Lancashire Cricket Bat, where we hand painted the frame matching the team colours.
 Both have an acrylic box on the front, allowing the depth required and better view of the objects from all angles.

 Cricket balls, gloves, pads can also be framed and can be a great addition to a sporting collection.

-Attached to a montage of photographs and programmes, this boxing glove is framed with a domed acrylic front allowing the depth needed.
+Here on the right attached to a montage of photographs and programmes, this boxing glove is framed with a domed acrylic front allowing the depth needed.
 Other smaller items are included.
 All items are hand sewn to the backing.
 A plain black frame was used.

 Other items, like balls and caps, which are too wide/deep for a conventional frame can be encased in an acrylic box which can be on a plinth made of a moulding of your choice.

-Dragon Boat Race Medals - our customer wanted to be able to see both sides of the medals so we used olive wood coin display holders to keep them in place and created a double glazed box frame.
+On the left below are these Dragon Boat Race Medals - our customer wanted to be able to see both sides of the medals so we used olive wood coin display holders to keep them in place and created a double glazed box frame.

 Then in the middle we have a rowing blade which was framed simply in a deep black frame with matching backing and spacer.

 Finally on the right, we have a collection of a photograph, scorecard, golf ball and tee from the famous St Andrew's Golf course.